The Ultimate Guide to Living and Working in Southampton

-The Southampton Arms is a traditional pub with a basic but delicious traditional menu and sport on TV, plus a large beer garden and a kids’ play area.
+The Southampton Arms is a traditional pub with a basic but delicious traditional menu and sport on TV, it also has a large beer garden and a kids’ play area.

 Southampton hosts many great nightclubs, ideal for a great night out and a thriving, vibrant nightlife of classic bars, pubs, LGBTQ+ club nights and dance clubs.

-Famous for its messy and sticky interior, but incredibly cheap drinks called ‘Jesticles,’ the ‘Palace of Dreams,’ as it is called among students is well-renowned for being a great cheap night out.
+This club is famous for its messy and sticky interior but has very cheap drinks called ‘Jesticles.’
+Many students call it the ‘Palace of Dreams,’ and it is well-renowned for being a great cheap night out.
 It is a funky establishment offering a bar area, outside area, and a nightclub for dancing and music with a boisterous vibe.

 What are the Best Student Nights in Southampton?

-The start of the week is when most students head down to Jesters, where you can rave about this student night with the cheesy setlists and drinks deals.
+The start of the week is when most students head down to Jesters, where you can rave with the cheesy setlists, and drinks deals.

 On Tuesdays, students head down to Sobar, very well regarded across the city.
-They specialist in vodka shots and are a student night classic.
-There is also a huge outdoor area, perfect for the summer months, but also open during the winter too as its heaters and ample seating make it perfect for any time of year.
+They specialise in vodka shots and are a student night classic.
+There is also a huge outdoor area that is perfect for the summer months, but they also open during the winter with heaters and ample seating, making it perfect for any time of year.

-On Thursdays, Café Parfait is a popular student night, their Thursday nights ‘Chocolate Factory’ is regularly spoken about on campus as one of the very best nights out you will find in the city.
+On Thursdays, Café Parfait is a popular student night, their Thursday nights ‘Chocolate Factory’ is regularly spoken about on campus as one of the very best nights out that you can have in the city.
 There are great drink offers, great music and an excellent vibe that makes it a perfect night out.

-Friday nights at Switch are ideal for locals and students, in the form of their student friendly Friday ‘Juiced.’
+Friday nights at Switch are ideal for locals and students, with their student friendly Friday ‘Juiced.’
 Its various floors are perfect for students looking for a wide range of music genres.
-They also run the famous musical festival in Southampton, Soundclash, and their reputation precedes them due to this, it is highly recommended as a great student night out.
+They also run the famous musical festival in Southampton, Soundclash and the club is highly recommended as a great student night out.